nathanielevan/dotfiles/README.md

 ## WIP:
 * Personal bootstrapping script, if I ever feel like it.
 * Set up YouCompleteMe for VIM (and possibly a few other plugins).
-* Finish configuring tmux
+* Finish configuring tmux.
-* ...
-I'll add more in the near future.
+* Experiment with awesomewm, bspwm and/or dwm/xmonad, when I'm in the mood to break things.

+Suggestions and pull requests welcome, and if I accept yours, I'll credit you in this README and in the corresponding merge commit.